hphelion/documentation/moonshot/prepare.releasenotes.md

 4. Restart Nova compute

-* Under some circumstances, after launching a workload profile and then using Terminate Workload to deprovision, the workload/topology continues to list the state as "Processing".
+Under some circumstances, after launching a workload profile in the Administration Dashboard, and then using Terminate Workload to deprovision, the workload/topology continues to list the state as "Processing".
 In the **Deployed Workloads** tab, selecting **Delete Workload** resolves the issue.

 ####Installation####

-* Create Region fails due to a GET_SERVER_CERTIFICATEverification failure.
+Create Region fails due to a GET_SERVER_CERTIFICATEverification failure.
 To resolve this issue, follow this process:

 1. In the Admin Node, edit the following file in the given path: